surifirstpin/biplus_documentation/docs/How to Create a Report.md

 **10.** To view the **World chart** click on **world** tab under **General** section.

- > Note : The values you want to define ion data-sets of a maop chart , should be defined in model section
+ > Note : The values you want to define in in map chart, should be defined in model section.
+On define in model the data field values here will displa
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/fa5a5ec1ca971ffeed2d834874ab8905fc50bd31/images/world.png)

 - **Title** specify a title for world map.